Multifluids/multifluids.github.com/_pages/home.md

 {% include feature_row %}

 # Applications

+IC-FERST is an open source multiphase simulation tool based on <a href="http://fluidityproject.github.io/">
+           Fluidity
-IC-FERST is an open source multiphase simulation tool that is able to solve the Darcy and the Navier-Stokes equations in 2 and 3 dimensions.
+      </a> that is able to solve the Darcy and the Navier-Stokes equations in 2 and 3 dimensions.
 It uses dynamic unstructured mesh optimisation and has been parallelized using MPI and also has been tested on the U.K. national super computer Archer.
 IC-FERST has been used for the following scientific areas: Porous media and inertia dominated flows, interfacial tension flows, viscous fingering, flooding and rock fracturing.